Lessons from Formally Verified Deployed Software Systems (Extended version): Selected systems

-The questionnaire, which remains available \cite{questionnaire}, was distributed to numerous communities and Internet channels starting in December 2020.
+While this article is not a Systematic Literature Review, it follows the recommended review protocol for SLRs \cite{keele2007guidelines}.
+The selection of relevant systems used a combination of literature search and a questionnaire (which remains available \cite{questionnaire}).
+A key reason for including a questionnaire is that many formally verified systems from industry, relevant to the questions listed in Section \ref{sec:introduction}, do not appear in the scholarly literature.
+The questionnaire was distributed to numerous communities and Internet channels starting in December 2020 to identify and document systems that have received little or no attention in the literature.
+It also asked for contacts to enable further interviews with authors.

 It yielded responses on 20 systems, of which 10 were deemed relevant.
 Examination of the documentation on these systems, suggestions from various sources, a list of companies that use formal verification methods in software engineering \cite{practical-fm}, and the general literature on formal verification led, by transitive closure on the references, to the identification of 65 potentially relevant systems from December 2020 to October 2021.

 \iftoggle{inJournal}{ After application of the selection criteria described below, 32 systems remained (Table \ref{table:systems}).
 21 out of the 32 systems (highlighted in gray) are confirmed to be active --- they are either still being actively used or their new features are under development.
+Systems that come from the replies of the questionnaire are \underline{underlined} in the second column of Table \ref{table:systems}.
+Systems were classified according to their application domain, yielding 9 categories.

-A list of the relevant sites of the surveyed systems, including software release pages and software repositories, are accessible at {\gt{https://sites.google.com/view/verified-and-deployed-software}}.
-For reasons of space, the present article focuses on 11 of them, selected for their representativeness.
-The others systems listed in the table are discussed in the extended version of this article \cite{longversion}. }
+For reasons of space, this article focuses on 11 of them, chosen for their representativeness (scale of project, levels of activity, verification and deployment) and to ensure good coverage of application fields and verification approaches.
+The other systems listed in the table are discussed in the extended version of this article \cite{longversion}. }

+At {\gt{https://github.com/huangl223/verified-software-systems}}, readers will find a list of the relevant sites of the surveyed systems, including software release pages and software repositories.
+In addition, the authors maintain a living review of deployed and formally verified systems, continuing to collect new information as it comes out \cite{livingreview}.

-\iftoggle{inBook}{ In the shorter version of this article, only 11 of them appear, selected for their representativeness. }
+\iftoggle{inBook}{ In the shorter version of this article \cite{shortversion}, only 11 of them appear, selected for their representativeness. }